elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

 ## 3.4 Case studies

-Below is three case studies of trainers setting up and delivering courses.
-Analyze each case and judge how FAIR it is when it comes to the training materials life cycle.
+The following three case studies describe how different trainers set up and deliver their courses.
+Analyze each case and assess how FAIR the training materials are throughout their life cycle.

 !!! note "RNAseq analysis course"

-    Kate has an onsite course in RNAseq analysis.
+    Kate delivers an onsite course in RNAseq analysis.
 She sends out all relevant course information by email to the students.
-During the course she has prepared powerpoint slides for her presentations, and exercise instructions that she has in a google drive folder she shares with her students.
+During the course she has prepared powerpoint slides for her presentations, and exercise instructions that she has in a Google drive folder she shares with her students.
 After the course is done, she sends the slides as pdfs to her students.

 !!! note "Microscopy course"

-    Steve has a course in microscopy, delivered online.
-He also has a google drive folder where he prepares all his slides, exercises, and other relevant information regarding the course.
+    Steve organizes a course in microscopy, delivered online.
+He also has a Google drive folder where he prepares all his slides, exercises, and other relevant information regarding the course.
 This folder is read-only for anyone with the link.
-He sets up a course website in Canvas, where he links all information from his google drive, including presentation slides and exercises.
-The course website he makes public so everyone can see it.
-Plus, he links to the original google drive folder from Canvas.
+He sets up a course website in Canvas, where he links all information from his Google drive, including presentation slides and exercises.
+He makes the course website public, so everyone can see it.
+Plus, he links to the original Google drive folder from Canvas.

 !!! note "R course"

-    Jane has a hybrid course in R. She has set up a course website using github pages and Quarto.
-She has a github repo where she creates all information regarding the course, including slides and exercises using markdown.
+    Jane teaches a hybrid course in R. She has set up a course website using Github pages and Quarto.
+She has a Github repo where she creates all information regarding the course, including slides and exercises using markdown.
 She uses releases to separate different instances of her course.
-All relevant information is published on the github page, with the links to the github repo.
+All relevant information is published on the Github page, with the links to the Github repo.

 ## 3.5 Exercise: Set up a course website

-Now once you have your course syllabus and learning outcomes, it's time to set up a course website where we can display all this information.
-A course website helps make your training findable and accessible for your students and the rest of the world.
+Now that you have your course syllabus and learning outcomes, it’s time to set up a course website where you can display all this information.

-Depending on your technical skills and preferences, you may choose either of these 3 options below for hosting your website:
+A course website helps make your training findable and accessible to your students — and to the rest of the world.

-### Different prerequisities
+Depending on your technical skills and preferences, you may choose one of the three options below for hosting your website:

 <div style="background-color:lightgreen; padding-top:7px; padding-bottom:1px; padding-left:15px; border-radius:10px;margin-bottom:10px;">
-<b>Easy technical</b><br>
+<b>Easy technical level</b><br>
-No knowledge of github needed
+No knowledge of github required
 </div>

 <div style="background-color:#F8C471; padding-top:7px; padding-bottom:1px; padding-left:15px; border-radius:10px;margin-bottom:10px;">
-<b>Intermediate technical</b><br>
+<b>Intermediate technical level</b><br>
-Basic knowledge of github needed (clone, push, pull) + basic markdown skills
+Basic knowledge of GitHub (clone, push, pull) and basic Markdown skills required
 </div>

 <div style="background-color:#D98880; padding-top:7px; padding-bottom:1px; padding-left:15px; border-radius:10px;margin-bottom:10px;">
-<b>Advanced technical</b><br>
+<b>Advanced technical level</b><br>
-Intermediate knowledge of github needed (clone, push, pull, gh-pages configuration) + basic quarto knowledge
+Intermediate knowledge of GitHub (clone, push, pull, gh-pages configuration) and basic Quarto knowledge required
 </div>
 <br>

 !!! note "Using OpenEdx and Google drive (easy)"

-    Your organization might have their own LMS set up for you to use, but here we will just try the process out by using the Open edX sandbox, which is designed for testing out setting up your own courses.
-You will not be able to use this for your real courses, as the data is deleted every day (*which also means whatever you put in here today you will unfortunately also have to re-do tomorrow, so don't add too much information today*).
+    Your organization might already have its own LMS set up for you to use, but here we will try out the process using the Open edX Sandbox, a platform designed for experimenting with course creation.
+Please note that this environment is only for testing purposes, all data is deleted every day! (*This also means that anything you add today will unfortunately need to be re-created tomorrow, so try not to add too much information during this exercise*).

     Steps: